ahpohl/smartmeter/README.md

   -k --price        Optional price per kWh
 ```

-### Node Red

-The Smartmeter daemon outputs json formatted fields and tags and sends them to the MQTT broker.
-The data
+The Smartmeter daemon creates json formatted fields and sends them to the the MQTT broker:
 ```
 [
   {